pointcarre-app/maths.pm/README.md

-# 📚 Maths.pm - FastAPI Application
+# 📚 Maths.pm - FastAPI Application (Public Unstable)

-A **FastAPI-powered application** for Maths.pm educational resources with **JupyterLite integration** for interactive Python notebooks.
+A production-grade FastAPI app for Maths.pm educational resources with first-class JupyterLite integration.
+This repository is now public and tagged as “unstable” to accelerate collaboration.
+Expect rapid changes and potential breaking updates until we cut the first stable tag.

+This document is comprehensive to help you evaluate, run, audit, and contribute safely.

 ## 🚀 **Quick Start**